Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 You can also invoke `shipyard` from any directory if given the full path to the script.

-If on Windows, you will need to invoke the Python interpreter and pass the script as an argument.
+If on Windows or Mac, you will need to invoke the Python interpreter and pass the script as an argument.
 For example:
 ```
 C:\Python35\python.exe shipyard.py